Sumudu-Sahan/Utils_Manager/README.md

 # Util_Manager
-Android Library with a collection of Utilization functions + Biometric Authentications
+Android Library with a collection of Util functions and Biometric Authentications

 ## What is Util_Manager
 Util_Manager is an android library which can be used to implement biometric authentications, validate data in any android application.